 To be eligible for the retiree health and dental benefits, employees hired on or before June 7, 2011 must have been employed with the City of Alameda for no less than five (5) years and must retire from the City of Alameda within 120 days of separation.
-Upon retirement with at least (5) five years of service, the City shall contribute up to the two-party rate for either the Kaiser or Blue Shield Bay Area health plans (whichever plan is chosen by the employee).
-Should an employee elect a plan other than Kaiser or Blue Shield, the maximum contribution by the City shall be an amount not to exceed the higher of the Kaiser or Blue Shield Bay Area rates and shall not exceed the cost of the elected plan.
+Upon retirement with at least (5) five years of service, the City shall contribute up to the two-party rate for either the Kaiser or Blue Shield health plans in the Region or Area that Alameda County is assigned by CaIPERS (whichever plan is chosen by the employee).
+Should an employee elect a plan other than Kaiser or Blue Shield, the maximum contribution by the City shall be an amount not to exceed the higher of the Kaiser or Blue Shield rates in the Region or Area that Alameda County is assigned by CaIPERS and shall not exceed the cost of the elected plan.
 When the employee becomes eligible for Medicare, the Medicare supplement rates for Kaiser or Blue Shield will apply.
-For dental, the City shall provide dental benefits up to the two-party rate.
+For dental, the City shall provide dental benefits up to the two party rate.